CNSTAT - TOPICS

 Statistical Methods and Estimates for Policy Use

-“Government’s Role in the Arts”, Live on C-SPAN’s “America by the Numbers” Segment of “Washington Journal”
+The NonCitizen Population Under 35, Live on the C-SPAN’s "America by the Numbers" Segment of “Washington Journal”

 Each Friday, C-SPAN’s “America By the Numbers” segment features information from the federal statistical system.
 The program highlights the trends and allows the public to call in or email their views.
 More information on previous C-SPAN programs is available at http://www.census.gov/newsroom/cspan/.